MSLNZ/msl-network/docs/terminal_input.rst

 One can connect to the Network :class:`~msl.network.manager.Manager` from a terminal, e.g., using `openssl s_client`_, to manually send requests to the Network :class:`~msl.network.manager.Manager`.
-So that they do not have to enter a request in the *very-specific* :ref:`client-format` for the JSON_ string, the following syntax can be used.
+So that you do not have to enter a request in the *very-specific* :ref:`client-format` for the JSON_ string, the following syntax can be used.

 Connecting from a terminal is only convenient when connecting as a